Bradford-Miller/s79-simulator/README.md

 test-0 | boot function replicates the initial boot in terms of setting *memtop* from the initial memory and then gets a stack pointer from a simulated interrupt.
 Then it does a push and pop to reverse two items that were in our initial stack (directly placed into memory).
 This tests register assignment, fetching car and cdr of a location from memory, incrementing registers, getting a pointer from an interrupt, and doing basic stack operations. test-1 | boot function extended to do the initial GC which should consolodate free space and set up the register pointers correctly to allow CONSing.
 (Note CONS was tested in test-0).
 Some initial garbage is put into memory to make sure it is ignored by the mark/sweep algorithm. test-2 | hand-compiled APPEND function run on a couple list structures (from the AIM's description of APPEND's S-Code).
 This is the first test of the chip's ability to actually interpret Scheme S-Code rather than just the internal microcode, and I expect future tests to be more elaborated to exercise all of the various microcoded functions.
 Note that at the time this test was written we do not yet have an S-Code compiler, so a future test may check an APPEND function output by that (future) compiler!

+## S-Code Notes

+So neither AIM directly documents S-Code (compiled scheme code directly executed by the machine) but does give a (partial) example for APPEND (which appears in test-2).
+Additionaly, while the representation for the APPEND function itself is sketched out, only AIM 514 shows the representation of how it might be invoked.
+Needless to say, the tags used for AIM 514 don't directly map to AIM 559, and further the specific representation doesn't work if we try to copy it.
+So the following are some notes on what I've discovered through trial and error and some analysis.

+### Invoking the top-level function
+After BOOT-LOAD runs, we have *stack* pointing to the top of the stack (the function to be evaluated) with a type of BOOT-LOAD-RETURN, which is entered after the initial GC completes.
+We then assign *EXP* to the car of the stack (the car of the cons cell the stack points to) and evaluate that as our top-level function.
+Since the CDR of that cell will be ignored, we have to make sure it's something valid if it only has a valid CAR, which means it can't be type FIRST-ARGUMENT (which would start collecting arguments for a function call) because the CDR is the continuation after the first argument is set.
+So I beleive we are required to use SEQUENCE here as a NIL rest of sequence can be successfully ignored (we will see DONE, presumably as set up by BOOT-LOAD-RETURN when we've finished evaluating the first sequence element).

+### The general form of a function call
+Test-2 shows a general invocation of a function; the initial SEQUENCE points to a CONS cell whose CAR is of type FIRST-ARGUMENT which points to a single element list of our first argument.
+The CDR of the SEQUENCE target cell is NIL (or in this case could be DONE since we won't have anything else to do).
+The cell 1st-arg points to has a CAR that points to the list struction that is our first argument, while the CDR is of type LAST-ARG and points to another CONS whose CAR is a pointer to the actual list that is our second argument to append and whose CDR points to our APPEND function itself as the continuation.
+[At this point I'm not yet certain if it should point to the symbol for the append function or to the global value cell, or to the closure; I'm betting on the latter but will try the former first as that gives us more flexibility, but thinking that this is already compiled code it's probably the latter :-)]

+Anyway, the key insight is to understand the processor will do recursive descent on the EXP (expression to be evaluated), expecting the arguments to a function first, and then looking in the CDR of the last thing processed for the continuation (the next thing to do) rather than what you might expect from a standard lisp interpreter.

+[Insert picture here]

+What I'm not sure yet is how the continuation into a (user) function should be represented.
+For the moment, I'm putting in a SYMBOL pointer to the GLOBAL cell (car is a pointer to the closure in the case of a function, while cdr is the property list for the symbol) and seeing if that's what makes sense (since the authors didn't precisely define eval-exp-popj-to I seem to have some flexibility).
+At any rate, if not the SYMBOL, I can then try the GLOBAL and last the CLOSURE.
+I suspect the latter is correct but the indirects have some advantage in case of redefinitions.

 ## Status: